John Marquis

-John Edward Marquis (born 16 May 1992) is an English professional footballer who plays as a centre-forward for club Shrewsbury Town.
+John Edward Marquis (born 16 May 1992) is an English professional footballer who plays as a centre-forward for club Woking.

 Career

 Millwall

 Born in Lewisham, London, Marquis progressed through the ranks of Millwall, signing a new contract in 2009.
 Soon after, he was promoted to the first team and featured in a friendly match against Welling United and scored the winning goal, in a 3–2 win on 5 August 2009.
 A month later, on 5 September 2009, Marquis made his professional debut for Millwall, coming on as a second-half substitute for Gary Alexander, in a 2–0 defeat to Bristol Rovers.

 Following the end of a loan spell at Staines Town, Marquis had a run on the first-team substitute bench in the 2010–11 season, manager Kenny Jackett stating that he would not be loaned out.
 He made his first appearance of the 2010–11 season in a 2–1 win over Wycombe Wanderers in the first round of the League Cup.
 It was not until 9 November 2010 that he scored his first Millwall goal, and made his first league start, in a 1–1 draw against Norwich City.
 Marquis' first-team opportunities continued to be limited, though he regained his first-team place in April.
 He scored again, and set up a further goal, in a 4–0 win over Preston North End on 23 April 2011.
 This was followed up by scoring twice in the next game, in a 2–1 win over Scunthorpe United.
 At the end of the 2010–11 season, he signed a three-year contract with Millwall.

 Marquis started the 2011–12 season well when he scored in a 2–2 draw against Reading in the opening game of the season.
 After surgery for hernia problems, he returned to the first team on 17 September 2011, playing the whole of a 0–0 draw against rivals West Ham United.
 His 2011–12 season was plagued by injuries and he had to have surgery when the season ended.